 - The conversion will take place when the account holder has moved funds from the “After-tax Contributions” trust bank account to the “In-Plan Conversion 2020” trust bank account.
 The account owner should open a new account for the In-Plan Conversion for each year the account owner processes an In-Plan conversion.
 Roth contributions typically need to be held for at least five years, so tracking conversions in separate accounts makes it easy.

 - Alternatively, to streamline the process, your after-tax contributions may also be rolled over to a Roth IRA, including a Rocket Dollar Self-Directed Roth IRA.
 Earnings on after-tax contributions are taxed at ordinary income rates, so it is best to conduct the In-Plan conversion before any gains are realized from the after-tax account.
 Any converted amount and any gains need to be reported to the IRS with 1099.
 Rocket Dollar can assist with the 1099 filing.

 Note that Rocket Dollar's typical clients are investing in alternative assets, which is why we use trust bank accounts.
 The bank account gives the client “checkbook control” of the Self-Directed Solo 401(k), making it easy to invest in alternative assets such as real estate and private companies.

-Rocket Dollar customers can execute the MegaRoth Strategy from our Core account ($360 and $15 a month) or our Gold Account, ($600 and $30 a month) but the core account is completely self-service.
+Rocket Dollar customers can execute the MegaRoth Strategy from our Silver account ($360 and $15 a month) or our Gold Account, ($600 and $30 a month) but the Silver account is completely self-service.
 All transactions and tax filings must be done without Rocket Dollar guidance.